COUNCILLOR

 Finchley Needs Reform

-Too many people feel unheard when local decisions are made.
-High streets are changing quickly, small businesses are under pressure, and many residents worry about the long-term future of local services and public spaces.
-While Finchley has strong foundations, we need fresh energy and practical leadership to make sure it remains a place where people of all ages can thrive.
+While Finchley has strong foundations, we need fresh energy and practical leadership to ensure it remains a place where people of all ages can thrive and grow their families.

 How to Vote

 To vote for your Reform UK candidate in the Finchley Church End ward, you must be registered at your current local address.
-Follow these simple steps to ensure you are ready for polling day on Thursday, 7 May 2026.
+Follow these simple steps to ensure you are ready for polling day on Thursday 7 May 2026.

 Key Deadlines for May 2026